muratk5n/thirdwave/en/2022/02/base-energy-numbers.md

 A tree can absorb 25kg of CO2 per year.
 When burned that carbon is released into the air.

+1011 g / kwh emitted from coal [21].

+400 g / kwh emitted from natgas.

 Transport

 Europe imported 380 million cubic meters per day of gas by pipeline from Russia in 2021